camelya58/spring-security/README.md

 As well as you can use **AuthenticationManagerBuilder** using the method "configure(...)" of class WebSecurityConfigurerAdapter.
 He can checks in memory, using jdbc (datasource) or jpa does such user exist.

+***You can see the jdbc authentication by datasource in a project - [spring-security-jdbc](https://github.com/camelya58/spring-security/tree/master/spring-security-jdbc).***

 For using jpa you will need to create a custom **UserDetailsService**.
 It will allow to load user by username from database.
 You also will need to create custom **UserDetails**.

+***You can see the jpa authentication by such database as PostgreSQL in a project - [spring-security-jpa](https://github.com/camelya58/spring-security/tree/master/spring-security-jpa).***

 **AuthenticationProvider** has the method "authenticate()" which allows to check in own database does such user exist and provides access to the token.

-Facebook, Google, Github can be AuthenticationProvider or you can create your custom provider.
+Facebook, Google, Github, LDAP can be AuthenticationProvider or you can create your custom provider.

+***You can see the authentication by Facebook or Github in a project - [spring-security-facebook-oauth](https://github.com/camelya58/spring-security/tree/master/spring-security-facebook-auth).***

+***You can see the ldap authentication in a project - [spring-security-ldap](https://github.com/camelya58/spring-security/tree/master/spring-security-ldap).***

 ### Authorization
 "Can this user do it?"